ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `file_format`
 - `hyperopt_stats_path`

-The visualization creates one plot for each hyper-parameter in the file at `hyperopt_stats_path`, plus an additional one containing a pair plot of hyper-parameters interactions.
+The visualization creates one plot for each hyperparameter in the file at `hyperopt_stats_path`, plus an additional one containing a pair plot of hyperparameters interactions.

 Each plot will show the distribution of the parameters with respect to the metric to optimize.
 For `float` and `int` parameters a scatter plot is used, while for `category` parameters a violin plot is used instead.